Wifsimster/telemetry-mongodb/README.md

 # telemetry-mongodb
-Read telemetry data on a MQTT broker &amp; save them into a MongoDB server.
+Read telemetry data from a MQTT broker &amp; save them into a MongoDB server.

 To be used with the project [teleinfo](https://github.com/Wifsimster/teleinfo).
 ## Description